 Each year the BU Travel and Transport Team, in partnership with Dorset Police and Bournemouth, Poole & Christchurch Council, run a number of events aimed at helping support cyclists and pedestrians stay safe whilst travelling to and from campus during the darker months.

-Now the clocks have gone back, your commute may now be during periods of low light, here are some tips to help you stay safe.
-Whilst we are not able to hold our usual events on campus this year, we are offering support in other ways:
+Now the clocks have gone back, your commute may now be during periods of low light, here are some tips to help you stay safe:

 If you're walking to and from campus in the darker hours please ensure that you choose well-lit main routes.

 Ensure you have appropriate clothing and equipment for the changing weather including waterproof clothing and an umbrella.

 You can also use your BU ID card or Totum card to access discounts at a number of local retailers including Cotswold Outdoors and Go Outdoors.

 BU are offering personal safety alarms to students and staff (whilst stock lasts).
 To collect yours, please bring your BU ID to either Poole House, Studland House, Bournemouth Gateway Building or Executive Business Centre Reception between 8am – 5pm.

 If you're travelling to and from campus it's best to check the weather each day to ensure the route can be taken safely.
 But the winter doesn’t mean you have to stop cycling, you just need to make sure you are prepared and your bike is in good condition.
 See the information below on our free Bike Doctor service.